craig-br/lightspeed-demos/README.md

-# Ansible Lightspeed with IBM Watson Code Assistant demo content
+# Ansible Lightspeed demo content

-Compilation of Ansible Lightspeed with IBM Watson Code Assistant demo content and examples.
+Compilation of Ansible Lightspeed demo content and examples.

 ## How do I configure Ansible Lightspeed?